Best Bakeries in Seoul

 Passion5 is one of the nicer and more high-end bakeries in Seoul.
 This place offers a lot of unique cakes as well as stuffed bread.
 This bakery is part of the SPC group; therefore, you can find it in the SPC Building near the Yongsan-gu neighborhood and accessible from Hangangjin subway station.

 Wood & Brick near Bukchon Hanok Village

-Part of a small chain in the city, Wood & Brick is one of bakeries in Seoul that is a favorite with locals and visitors alike.
+Part of a small chain in the city, Wood & Brick is one of the bakeries in Seoul that is a favorite with locals and visitors alike.
 In addition to a selection of fresh bread and pastries, the café-bakery is well known for its homemade macarons.
-Seoul’s large expat community also appreciates the wide variety of fine cheeses, olive oils and canned goods sold here.
-You can find Wood & Brick Baery very close to Bukchon Hanok Village on Bukchon-ro 5-gil accessible via Anguk subway station.
+Seoul’s large expat community also appreciates the wide variety of fine cheeses, olive oils, and canned goods sold here.
+You can find Wood & Brick Baery very close to Bukchon Hanok Village on Bukchon-ro 5-gil, accessible via Anguk subway station.

 MAY BELL BAKERY near Itaewon Station